pglombardo/PasswordPusher/docs/faq.md

 ## How do you make money?

 I don't.
 This is just a pet project I work on in my spare time built for the community.
-Monthly costs are $17/month for Heroku hosting and any time/effort that I've put in or will put in developing the tool is voluntary/donated.
+Monthly costs are $34/month for Heroku hosting and any time/effort that I've put in or will put in developing the tool is voluntary/donated.

 I've thought about moving the site to a Digital Ocean droplet but Heroku just makes it so easy.
 No configuring Apache/nginx, deploy scripts, monitoring services etc...

-But in all honesty, that $20/month just for SSL is kind of aggrevating.
+**2021 Update**:  The traffic has grown to an amount where 1 Heroku dyno no longer is sufficient.
+2x professional dynos and the postgres add-on now has the project up to $59/month.